‘Sometimes you have to go a long way to find what you’re looking for. And sometimes a little beginner’s luck is all you need…’

 It’s a great tale of love, forgiveness and acceptance.
 Which through Pival, Satya and Rebecca’s stories, shows that with a little bit of travel and a whole lot of open-mindedness, you can change your life and your views for the better.
 It’s a great book, which I couldn’t put down, and unlike some books I’ve read in the past, the ending is satisfying.
 You feel like the characters stories have been told and come to a natural conclusion.
 There are no un-answered questions.
 No loose ends.
 Just three lives simply changed by their trip across America.

-You’ll be able to purchase a copy of America For Beginners from 26th July 2018.
+You can purchase a copy of America For Beginners from Waterstones here.

 Until next time.